 Kenneth Barish, Ph.D., “Helping Children Succeed”

-Patsy Sherman was attempting to create a rubber material that could stand up to jet fuel deterioration.
+Patsy Sherman. in fact, was attempting to create a rubber material that could stand up to jet fuel deterioration.
 When she accidentally spilled the mixture on her shoe, she observed that the area under the spill had become dirt resistant and Scotchgard was born.

 Starting in the first grade curriculum, students learn investigation skills and model the steps of scientific method.
 Even if you see that your child is making an error, it can be constructive to let her figure it out.

-Encourage your child’s interest in extracurricular activities: field trips, team sports, Future Farmers of America, music, dance, or art lessons.
-The foundations of leadership are born here.
+Encourage your child’s interest in extracurricular activities: such as field trips, team sports, Future Farmers of America, music, dance, or art lessons.
+In fact, the foundations of leadership are born here.
 Roy Rogers, Alan Shepard, and Al Gore were all members of 4-H. Katie Couric, Gloria Steinem, and Madeleine Albright were all Girl Scouts.

-Many parents choose homeschooling to accommodate sports or other extracurricular schedules.
+Indeed, many parents choose homeschooling to accommodate sports or other extracurricular schedules.
 Being involved in structured activities teaches a child the importance of responsibility and teamwork.
 A network of peers keeps children involved.
-Organized activities outside of the home can provide children with a sense of self-worth and the opportunity to learn new skills, build confidence, and get exercise.
+Organized activities outside of the home can provide children with a sense of self-worth and the opportunity to learn new skills.
+As well as, build confidence, and get exercise.

 Volunteering literally makes people feel good.
-Endorphins are released; there’s a rush, a calm and a general sense of well-being.
+In fact, endorphins are released; there’s a rush, a calm and a general sense of well-being.
 It is a way for your child to meet people with similar interests and values.
 It is also a way to put newly acquired skills to use and learn new ones along the way.

 “Mothers and fathers who consistently tell their children they can succeed